 DOCUMENTATION

-Everything you need to use Pxlkit — the open source retro React UI kit + icon library
+Everything you need to use Pxlkit — MIT React UI code + source-available icon packs

-53 components · PixelToast guide · 211 icons across 6 packs
+54 components · PixelToast guide · 211 icons across 6 packs · 3D Parallax

 Getting Started

-Pxlkit is an open-source retro React UI kit and pixel art icon library.
-It ships with 53 production-ready components and 211+ hand-crafted SVG icons across 6 thematic packs.
+Pxlkit combines MIT-licensed React UI code with source-available pixel art icon packs.
+It ships with 54 production-ready components and 211+ hand-crafted SVG icons across 6 thematic packs.
 Each icon pack is a separate npm package under the @pxlkit scope.

 Install